geosaber/geostat/README.md

-# geostat
+# QGIS Processing Toolbox tool for Variogram Modeling and Ordinary Kriging using GSTools
-QGIS Processing Toolbox tool for Variogram Modeling and Ordinary Kriging using GSTools
+This tool automates variogram modeling and kriging within QGIS, providing a user-friendly interface for spatial interpolation.
 ---
 ## Usage: